widberg/fmtk/docs/source/fuelcustommissions.rst

    EMD_SetWeatherScenario

 stub, does nothing

 .. code-block:: c

     AddHubCareerRaces hub_name mission_name tt_name tt_description

-    careful with this one, itll fuck up your save file
+careful with this one, it'll fuck up your save file

 tt_description does not do anything, should be NONE

 .. code-block:: c